Twig Adventures

 We walked on past Tuolumne Falls, along the river, and through the meadow.
 There were many interpretive signs but I was too hungry to stop and read them thoroughly.
 All I wanted was a hamburger from the concession.
 The place also became a zoo by about 6 miles out.
 There were so many people.
 It always feels a little weird hiking around all the good-smelling, clean day hikers and weekend backpackers.
 I wonder what they think when we go by.

+I set up next to a nice family that made a fire.
+I was invited over and had a good conversation over the flames.
+Ellen, Dave, and Emily had been hiking the JMT (John Muir Trail), and so were very interested in my gear and experiences.
 It was so nice to enjoy a campfire for a change.
-Thru-hikers are always too tired to make fires or we are in areas that don’t allow them.
-There has been a backcountry fire ban in effect pretty much all of Oregon and California.
+Thru-hikers are usually too tired to make fires or in areas that don’t allow them.
+There had been a backcountry fire ban in effect pretty much all of Oregon and California.
 I think this was the first campfire I enjoyed since Broken Toe’s campfire at Hart’s Pass, Day 4.
+I went to bed around 10 pm, which was way later than usual.
+There was some noise from the large and busy campground but as is normal, none of it bothered me.
+I slept warm and peacefully.

 Leave a Reply